JasonGerend/windows-powershell-docs/docset/winserver2025-ps/failoverclusters/Remove-WorkgroupClusterCertificates.md

 ## PARAMETERS

 ### -Authority

 Specifies the issuer of the certificates to remove.
+Default value is `PKU2UAuthority*`.

 ```yaml
 Type: String